albertjseo/covid19-analysis-with-sql/README.md

 This branch will contain the complete history of the project, whereas main will contain an abridged version.
 Other developers should now clone the central repository and create a tracking branch for develop.
 When the develop branch is done it is merged into main.

+**Creating a feature branch**\

+Without the git-flow extensions:
+>git checkout develop\
+>git checkout -b feature_branch

+Continue your work and use Git like you normally would.

+Finishing a feature branch
+When you’re done with the development work on the feature, the next step is to merge the feature_branch into develop.

+Without the git-flow extensions:
+>git checkout develop\
+>git merge feature_branch

+**Release branches**\
+Once develop has acquired enough features for a release (or a predetermined release date is approaching), you fork a release branch off of develop.
+Creating this branch starts the next release cycle, so no new features can be added after this point—only bug fixes, documentation generation, and other release-oriented tasks should go in this branch.
+Once it's ready to ship, the release branch gets merged into main and tagged with a version number.
+In addition, it should be merged back into develop, which may have progressed since the release was initiated.

+Using a dedicated branch to prepare releases makes it possible for one team to polish the current release while another team continues working on features for the next release.
+It also creates well-defined phases of development (e.g., it's easy to say, “This week we're preparing for version 4.0,” and to actually see it in the structure of the repository).

+Making release branches is another straightforward branching operation.
+Like feature branches, release branches are based on the develop branch.

+Without the git-flow extensions:
+>git checkout develop\
+>git checkout -b release/0.1.0

+Once the release is ready to ship, it will get merged it into main and develop, then the release branch will be deleted.
+It’s important to merge back into develop because critical updates may have been added to the release branch and they need to be accessible to new features.
+If your organization stresses code review, this would be an ideal place for a pull request.

+To finish a release branch, use the following methods:
+Without the git-flow extensions:
+>git checkout main\
+>git merge release/0.1.0

 [www.atlassian.com](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)

 ## Getting Started